Cuban crocodile: Distribution and habitat

-Biology and behavior
+Behavior and ecology

-This species has been observed to display peculiar behavior not observed in other crocodilians.
+The Cuban crocodile has been observed to display peculiar behavior not observed in other crocodilians, and is also considered to be the most morphologically and behaviorally distinct of any of the Crocodylus species.
 A colony of this species has exhibited what is strongly suspected to be pack-hunting behavior, which may explain the predation of prehistoric megafauna that coexisted with this species, such as giant Caribbean sloths and giant West Indian tortoises.
-The behavior has prompted much interest in the species, usually kept singly (especially so after such reports).

-This species is also the most terrestrial of the crocodiles, with reduced webbing between digits on the hind feet and no webbing on the front feet.
-C. rhombifer exhibits highly intelligent behaviour unusual for crocodilians.
+It is also the most terrestrial crocodile, with reduced webbing between digits on the hind feet and no webbing on the front feet.
+It exhibits highly intelligent behavior unusual for crocodilians.

 Hunting and diet

 Small fish, arthropods, and crustaceans make up the diet of young Cuban crocodiles.
 Adults of the species feed mostly upon small mammals, fish, and turtles.
 They have blunt rear teeth, which aid in crushing the shells of their turtle prey.
 Cuban crocodiles also demonstrate the jumping feeding technique seen in other crocodilians, such as the American alligator.
 By thrusting with their powerful tails, they can leap from the water and snatch small animals from overhanging branches.
-The Cuban crocodile, while not a particularly large species, is often regarded as the most aggressive New World crocodile and is behaviorally dominant over the larger American crocodile in areas where the two species coexist.
+They can also run anywhere between 15 and 22 mph, using a gait similar to a gallop, which allows for more quick and aggressive movements.
+The Cuban crocodile, while not a particularly large species, is often regarded as the most aggressive New World crocodile.
+It is behaviorally dominant over the larger American crocodile in areas where the two species coexist.
 Data regarding attacks on humans are limited, but occurrences are likely rare given the species' very small distribution area and separation from human populations.
 Despite its reported aggression, there is only a single known fatal human attack by this species: an elderly man who was attacked and killed in 1995 while spearfishing in the Zapata Swamp.